hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp6-srv.rst

    comprehensive; certain checks are possible only when running the server.

+-  ``-T file`` - specifies a configuration file to be tested. ``kea-dhcp6`` loads it, checks it, and exits.
+It performs extra checks beside what ``-t`` is doing, like establising database connections (lease backend, host reservations backend, configuration backend and forensic logging backend), hook libraries loading and configuration parsing, etc.
+   It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.

 -  ``-v`` - displays the Kea version and exits.

 -  ``-V`` - displays the Kea extended version with additional parameters